 Dispelling the “protein myth.”
 But before we can enlist the support of the best and the brightest to get serious about helping us move toward that plant-based diet, we must first dispel the “protein myth” that is believed by almost everyone.
-The latest chapter of our Harmony Project is a campaign to dispel that myth.
 And, as we do, we shall free up those brilliant minds—releasing them to create plant-based solutions beyond our wildest dreams.

 We know we’re right.
 We already know for certain that we’re on the right track.
 One of the most prominent figures in the world, President Bill Clinton has personal knowledge of the power of plant-based eating to reverse chronic disease—and he has talked about it frequently on CNN and other major networks.
 In addition, two prominent organizations have endorsed plant-based eating; the United Nations from a “big picture” global perspective and the ADA from a health standpoint.

 United Nations.
 “A global shift towards a vegan diet is vital to save the world from hunger, fuel poverty and the worst impacts of climate change,” according to a UN report, June 2, 2010.
 “As the global population surges towards a predicted 9.1 billion people by 2050, western tastes for diets rich in meat and dairy products are unsustainable,” says the report from United Nations Environment Programme’s (UNEP) international panel of sustainable resource management.
 (See link to my post on this topic)